 Here are a couple of photos of spoiled sweet potatoes:

 For more info on sweet potato spoilage, check out my article on the topic.

 You should store fresh raw sweet potatoes in a cool and dark place, preferably in the pantry.

 Sweet potatoes don’t do well in either cold or hot temperatures.
 Cold makes them hard inside and may alter the taste a bit.
 Hot temperature causes tiny holes inside the sweet potatoes to form.
-Some people call such potatoes spongy, but the proper term to use is pithy.
+Some people call such potatoes spongy, but the proper term is pithy.

-If you want to cut your sweet potatoes beforehand so they are ready to be cooked once you’re back from work, you can do that.
+If you want to cut your sweet potatoes beforehand, so they are ready to be cooked once you’re back from work, you can do that.

 After you have cooked the sweet potatoes, you should store them in the refrigerator.
 Give them some time (like 20 – 30 minutes) to cool off before chucking them into the fridge.